wildwinter/Ink-Localiser/README.md

 **Inky might not notice**: If for some reason you run this tool while Inky is open, Inky will probably not reload the rebuilt `.ink` file.
 Use Ctrl-R or CMD-R to reload the file Inky is working on.

 ## Under the Hood
+Developed in .NET / C#.

-This internally uses Inkle's **Ink Parser** to chunk up the ink file into useful tokens, then sifts through that for textual content.
+The tool internally uses Inkle's **Ink Parser** to chunk up the ink file into useful tokens, then sifts through that for textual content.
 Be warned that this isn't tested in huge numbers of situations - if you spot any weirdness, let me sknow!

 ## Acknowledgements
 Obviously, huge thanks to [Inkle](https://www.inklestudios.com/) (and **Joseph Humfrey** in particular) for [Ink](https://www.inklestudios.com/ink/) and the ecosystem around it, it's made my life way easier.